Texas governor Abbott clarifies if golf courses can remain open or must close

-Texas Governor Greg Abbott has been reluctant to take aggressive action to try to thwart the spread of coronavirus, but on March 31, he enacted a stay-at-home order that is in effect from April 1 through April 30.
+Texas Governor Greg Abbott has been reluctant to take aggressive action to try to get his people to stay at home, but on March 31, he enacted a stay-at-home order that is in effect from April 1 through April 30.

 Texas citizens are asked to remain at home unless they have to leave to get food, seek medical treatment, get outdoor exercise or go to work at an essential business.
 All businesses deemed non-essential, are expected to close or face fines.